 Alcohol and drugs

-What tests might I have for dizziness?
+What tests are done for dizziness?

 A doctor is likely to examine you.
 Sometimes the doctor can tell you the cause of the dizziness from your symptoms and the result of the examination.
 In some cases, various tests may be organised to find the cause of the dizziness.